mkgrgis/mongo_fdw/README.md

 Where `pguser` is a sample user for works with foreign server (and foreign tables).

 ### Create foreign table
 All `CREATE FOREIGN TABLE` SQL commands can be executed as a normal PostgreSQL user if there were correct `GRANT USAGE ON FOREIGN SERVER`.
-No need PostgreSQL supersuer for secirity reasons but also works with PostgreSQL supersuer.
+No need of PostgreSQL supersuer for security reasons but also works with PostgreSQL supersuer.

 Create a foreign table referencing the MongoDB collection: